Middle Eastern Promise: Why Dubai Is a Perfect Setting for Grand Theft Auto

 Crime is the lifeblood of any GTA and, as glossy a place as Dubai is from the outside looking in, it also possesses a darker side within which you might expect to build your criminal empire.
 Much like its bombastic construction projects, the illegal activity that takes place in Dubai is headline grabbing and theatrical.
 There’s no shortage of material here with which to inspire Rockstar’s creative leads.

 You want drug deals?
 Here’s a story about a gang that was busted for smuggling a whopping 30 kilos of heroin into the country.
 Heists?
-Look no further than when a pair of Audi A8s smashed through the glass doors of a shopping centre, their drivers stealing $3.4m of jewellery in under three minutes.
+Look no further than when a pair of Audi A8s smashed through the glass doors of a shopping center, their drivers stealing $3.4 million of jewelry in under three minutes.

 You want assassinations?
 How about the slaying of a Chechen warlord with a golden gun.
 Or Mossad’s meticulously planned hit on a Hamas operative in a Dubai hotel that featured assassins dressed in tennis shorts and false moustaches.
 If the latter doesn’t sound like something that a Niko Bellic-type character would get roped into being a part of, then I don’t know what does.